trozware/troznet/content/post/2019/swiftui-data-flow.md

 In this example, I have declared a `stepperValue` property and marked it with `@State`.

-The interface has been extracted into a subview called `NumberChooser` and this property has been passed to `NumberChooser` using the `$` prefix to ensure that changes to the value can come back.
-Inside `NumberChooser` this property is wrapped in the `@Binding` property wrapper to indicate that it is coming from another source and that changes should be returned.
+The interface has been extracted into a subview called `NumberChooser` and a `Binding` to the `stepperValue` property has been passed to `NumberChooser` using the `$` prefix, which will ensure that changes to the value can come back.
+Inside `NumberChooser` this property is wrapped in the `@Binding` property wrapper to indicate that it is coming from another source and that changes will be returned.

 `NumberChooser` itself has a subview called `NumberBlock` but it is a display view only and never mutates the value itself, so `stepperValue` is passed to this subview as a property only, without the `$` prefix.
 It will still be updated every time the data changes as it is contained by the view with the `@State` property.